 Anyone interested in vaccinating their pigeons should consult their veterinarian as there is no efficacy or safety data available for vaccine use in pigeons.
 On 3 April 2012, a general permit was issued that allows the vaccination of domestic pigeons with inactivated Newcastle disease vaccine.

 No vaccine can be expected to be effective if the bird is not healthy when vaccinated.
 Vaccination will not stop already infected birds getting sick.
 Therefore vaccination should be carried out:

 - according to veterinary advice – (the veterinarian does not have to administer the vaccine),

 - to all birds that are suitable in the loft – (not just the ones racing or being shown) AND

 - time must be allowed for immunity to build up before exposing birds to others of unknown disease status (at least 4 weeks).

-Anyone suspecting disease due to avian paramyxovirus in their pigeons should report the matter to NRE Tas on 03 6165 3777 or the Disease Watch Hotline
+Anyone suspecting disease due to avian paramyxovirus in their pigeons should report the matter to NRE Tas on 03 6165 3777 or the Emergency Animal Disease Hotline

 1800 675 888.